Benwagrez/AWS-Bootcamp/README.md

 ### Prerequisites

-Before taking this course the following Prerequisites are recommended:
+Before taking this course the following experiennce levels are recommended:
-* AWS 100
+* The ability to navigate through the AWS console and create resources
-* Terraform 100
+* The ability to create resources through Terraform

 ### Installation